kevinwatson/rails-microservices-book/130-chapter-12.md

     - 5672:5672
 ```

-The Action Subscriber configuration file.
-Note that because the Action Subscriber executable runs spawns a child process to listen for events from RabbmitMQ, we lose the log output if we start the container normally.
+Now let's add the `action-subscriber` configuration file.
+Note that because the Action Subscriber executable spawns a child process to listen for events from RabbmitMQ, we lose the log output if we start the container using the `up` command.
 To view all of the log info in the terminal, we'll us the Docker Compose `run` command to start a bash shell and run our `action_subscriber` executable there.

 ```yml
 # rails-microservices-sample-code/chapter-12/docker-compose-subscriber.yml